Ga1i130/Internet-Services-M146/README.md

 - Storage on my virtual disc was firstly scaled by 10 GB afterwards i've added a second vhd with about 64 Gb storage to fight against boot errors.
 quote: Add enough Storage at the first time.
 improvements: Add a dedicated HDD to store the repos for the mirror
+- due to the Additon of the second vhd i was forced to re isntall the unix enviroment wit more storage.